 Andrea & Magda

 Andrea and Magda are a duo of young Franco-Italian photographers.
 They live and work in the Middle East since 2008.
 Their work is published in the press in France and abroad and gives rise to exhibitions.
-Palestinian Dream, has been exhibited in the context of the 2014 Month of Photography, and Sinai Park at the European House of Photography as part of the first biennial of photographers of the Arab world.
-They collaborate regularly with NGOs, and international institutions such as the International Committee of the Red Cross and the French Development Agency for commissioning work.
-They have already won, among other prizes, the Tabo Prize, Fotoleggendo Festival 2015 and the Foiano Festival Prize 2013.
+They regularly collaborate with NGOs and international institutions such as the Red Cross International Committee and the French Development Agency.
+They have already won, among other prizes, the Tabo Prize, the Fotoleggendo Festival 2015 and the Foiano Festival Prize 2013.

 TV soap operas in the Middle East draw their scripts in contexts and real stories, to build an imaginary that infiltrates popular culture: series, whether produced in Lebanon, Syria, or Egypt, are viewed in all the Arab world, and constitute an important part of the “pan-Arab” culture.

-Pablo Guidali, 40, is an Uruguayan photographer and has lived in Marseille for five years.
+Pablo Guidali is an Uruguayan photographer and has lived in Marseille since 2011.
 Graduated in 2010 from the National School of Photography in Arles he was a speaker in the same school from 2011 to 2015.
-He also joined the Casa Velasquez from 2013 to 2014 and won many prizes including the Georges Wildenstein Prize in 2014 and the publication aid grant of the Bouches du Rhône General Council in 2015.
+He also joined the Casa Velazquez from 2013 to 2014 and won many prizes including the Georges Wildenstein Prize in 2014 and the publication aid grant of the Bouches du Rhône General Council in 2015.

-During the last five years, I lived most of the time in Marseille.
-I am attached to this city, to the life that overflows there, a palpable, confusing human life, where also something tragic, sad, is mixed up, like in a real party.
-First of all, there is an attraction for this movement of the crowd, for this chaotic daily life, for the diversity and sometimes the incoherence of the characters.
-In my attraction for this city there is also a feeling of nostalgia, because Marseille inevitably evokes my attachment to other cities like Montevideo or Buenos Aires.
-Port and cosmopolitan cities, lands of immigrants.
-Places in which I grew up, places that marked me, and which are at the origin of this symbolic space around which I want to build my project.
+” During the last years, I lived most of the time in Marseille.
+I am attached to this city, to the life that overflows there, a palpable, confusing human life, where you can feel a mix of tragic and sad things, like in a real party.
+In my attraction for this city there is also a feeling of nostalgia, because Marseille inevitably evokes my attachment to other cities like Montevideo or Buenos Aires, port and cosmopolitan cities, lands of immigrants.
+Places in which I grew up, places that marked me, and which are at the origin of this symbolic space around which I want to build my project. »

 Klavdij Sluban was born in Paris in 1963.
 He often works with literary references, on the fringes of the immediate news.
 Its photographic cycles range from the East (Balkans-Transit, Around the Black Sea-winter trips, Other shores-the Baltic Sea, Trans-Siberian, etc.) to the archipelago of the Kerguelen Islands.